raml-org/raml-spec/versions/raml-10/raml-10.md

 | description? | A substantial, human-friendly description for an example.
 Its value is a string and MAY be formatted using [markdown](#markdown).
 | (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this API.
 An annotation is a map having a key that begins with "(" and ends with ")" where the text enclosed in parentheses is the annotation name, and the value is an instance of that annotation.
 | value | The actual example of a type instance.
-| strict? | Validates the example against any type declaration (the default).
+| strict? | Validates the example against any type declaration (default).
 Set this to false to prevent validation.

 For example: